axiezai/wcm-thesis-template/README.md

 Notice all files are placed with relative paths (ex: `../chapter1/introduction` from `main/dissertation.tex` for `chapter1/introduction`).
 So follow the folder structure or modify the paths to match your own.

-### Add-On's to make your life easier AND to accomodate dumb formatting requirements that nobody wants to read:
+### Add-On's to make your life easier AND to accomodate formatting requirements that nobody wants to read:
  - `\usepackage{subfiles}` to separate chapters into digestable files.
  - `\usepackage{indentfirst}` indents first paragraph after `\section` tags
  - `\usepackage[all]{nowidow}` to eliminate widow/orphan sentences.